A fishy tale in a world of sensory overload

 You can find many examples of the posture on the net and in most standard text books.
 Infact, Matsyendrasana is one of the fifteen yoga postures that is described in the 15th century yoga text, the Hatha Yoga Pradipika.
 Regarded by many as the classic yoga text, it has certainly been influential down the years.
 It’s a “go to” for me when I am reflecting on asana or postures.

 The pose is named after a ‘siddhi’ or yogi-master called Matsyendra, who appears to have lived over a thousand years ago.
 It’s called “King of the Fishes Pose” and there are some intriguing stories about Matsyendra.
 Why ‘King of Fishes’?
 Well it appears he was a kind of Jonah-type chap.
 There are many different stories with lots of variations, but the one I know and like goes like this:

-His parents threw him into the sea as a baby because they were afraid of the consequences when they heard from an astrologer that he was born under ‘auspicious circumstances’.
-Having been thrown into the sea, a fish swims by and swallows him, as they do.
+His parents threw him into the sea as a baby.
+Serious stuff!
+They did this because they were afraid when they heard from an astrologer that he was born under ‘auspicious circumstances’.
+Having been thrown into the sea, a fish swims by and swallows him: as they do.
 It was a pretty big fish.
 Probably a whale really.
-And the baby Matsyendra lives in the belly of this fish.
+And then the baby Matsyendra lives in the belly of this fish.

 Matsyendra then spends the next twelve years living in the belly of the fish, and practicing yoga.
 When he finally emerges on dry land he is an enlightened master and goes on to teach a noble and illumined lineage who to this day have shown us the path of yoga.
 The Hatha Yoga Pradipika is one tangible result of this, and it is used to this day.
 It is supposed to have been written as a compilation of other long since lost texts by the pupil of Goraksanath, who was the pupil of Matsyendra.